Overview of GAAP

 What is GAAP?

-GAAP encompasses a broad range of accounting rules and guidelines governing financial statement preparation and presentation.
+GAAP encompasses various accounting rules and guidelines governing financial statement preparation and presentation.
 These principles ensure that financial statements are accurate, consistent, and comparable across different organizations.

 Key Principles of GAAP